emtee40/SurvivalManual-wiki/Apps.md

 ### Light

 A phone's flashlight can bring light into the dark when you do not have a real flashlight on you.
 There are many flashlight apps on f-droid.
+Including [Trail Sense](https://github.com/ligi/SurvivalManual/wiki/Apps#trailsense)

 ### Maps / Navigation